clambro/black-hole-thesis/docs/description.md

   *Figure 4: Energy conservation converges to zero to 4th order, right until the moment of black hole formation.*
 </div>

-The high frequency noise you're seeing at $\ell = 14$ is precisely the floating point noise I was describing above.
-If we go to higher levels of discretization than this, it begins to dominate over the physical error.
+The high frequency noise you're seeing at $\ell = 14$ is the floating point noise I was describing above.
+If we go to higher levels of discretization than this, it begins to dominate over the physical error and renders the graph unreadable.
 The decoherence you're seeing near black hole formation at $t=7$ is due to the fact that formation time depends slightly on the level of discretization, so right at the end the three simulations fall out of sync.

 #### The Mass Equations